helhum/env-ts/README.md

 variables to a TypoScript constants file.

-This package is the missing link to be able to provide different TypoScript settings for TYPO3 installations in different environments
+This package is the missing link to be able to provide different TypoScript settings for TYPO3 installations in different environments.

 ## configuration options